-In Florida, we are on a mission to make our state the world's top destination for families to get a job and live their dreams, and more people are moving to our state to enjoy our great climate and business opportunities every day.
-In fact, Florida has one of the highest population growth rates across the country, further increasing last year's lead over New York as the third largest state in the nation.
+In Florida, we are on a mission to make our state the world's top destination for families to get a great job and live their dreams.
+We are fortunate to have beautiful weather year-round, and every day, more people move to the Sunshine State to enjoy our great climate and ample business opportunities.
+In fact, Florida has one of the highest population growth rates and is the third largest state in the nation.